michaeleii/comm-documentation/docs/pages/express-setup.md

 ```

 This will create a simple home page that will be rendered when the `/` route is requested.
 There is also a link to the `/login` route.

+## Conclusion

+In this section we set up Express for our project.
+We created a basic Express app that listens on port 3000 and renders the `index.ejs` file when the `/` route is requested.
+It also renders the `login.ejs` file when the `/login` route is requested.

+In the next section, we will create a sample database with users to test our login form.